9 Most Dangerous Invasive Species in Ontario

 3. Closing Notes

-Invasive species in Ontario have travelled here from great distances and are causing huge amounts of damage to the native wildlife habitats and the ecosystems of this region.
+Invasive species in Ontario have traveled from great distances and are causing huge amounts of damage to the native wildlife habitats and the ecosystems of this region.

 It is important to be careful during outdoor activities to prevent spreading them through human action, especially during water activities and hiking.
-Clean and dry boats and shoes, and make sure to check and clean the fur of your pets.
+Clean and dry boats and shoes, and check and clean your pets’ fur.

-Learning to identify this species so that you can report it to the authorities will make all the difference.
+Identifying this species so you can report it to the authorities will make all the difference.